Engineering 8 min read

 Share this article:

-The Time I Moved an Entire Google Cloud Project Between Organizations and Finished in One Day
+The Time Google Cloud Projects Migrated Across Organizations Finished in One Day

 As part of organizing our company’s cloud environment, we needed to move projects managed under [email protected] to the organization of [email protected].

-At first, I was determined, thinking, “Alright, I’ll use Terraform and gcloud to meticulously migrate GCS buckets and Compute Engine instances one by one!” … but then,
+At first, I was eager to “Alright, let’s use terraform and gcloud to migrate GCS buckets and Compute instances little by little!” but…

-I learned that if you’re within the same Google Cloud, there’s a way to move entire projects at once.
+I learned that there’s actually a way to move entire projects within the same Google Cloud environment.

-As a result, the GCS migration scripts I painstakingly created became completely useless (cry).
+As a result, the GCS migration script I painstakingly created was completely useless (cry).

-However, to avoid stepping on the same rake, I’m summarizing the method here as a personal memo.
+However, to avoid falling into the same trap, I’m documenting the method as a memo.

 Prerequisites (This is Important)